-Class 2: Introduction to Positioning (Wed 11/3)
+Class 2: Industry Analysis (Wed 11/3)

-- Readings: M. Porter, "The Five Competitive Forces that Shape Strategy," Harvard Business Review, January, 2008. - Case: Cola Wars Continue: Coke and Pepsi in 2006 - 1.
+• Reading: M. Porter, "The Five Competitive Forces that Shape Strategy," Harvard Business Review, January, 2008.

+Case: Cola Wars Continue: Coke and Pepsi in 2006

+- 1. Use the 5-Forces framework to explain why the soft drink concentrate industry has been so profitable. - 2.
 Why is the soft drink concentrate industry dominated by two firms?
-Where can firms in the industry achieve scale economies? - 2.
-Use the 5-Forces framework to explain why the soft drink concentrate industry has been so profitable. - 3.
+Where can firms in the industry achieve scale economies? - 3.
 Briefly describe how the industry structure has changed in the 1990's to the present.
 Can Coke and Pepsi sustain their profits in the U.S. in the wake of the growing popularity of non-carbonated drinks?